Our aim is to redevelop the derelict Otley baths a vibrant, year-round community venue featuring a heated lido.

 Sustainability is key to our vision and integral to our decision-making.
 We have given great thought and consideration to how our project can be sympathetic to the environment during its life-cycle - design, build and operationally.
 But it's not just about minimising its environmental footprint but also maximising the positive impacts it can make such as to the visual aspects of Wharfemeadows Park and the town.

-Additionally, our conceptual design places financial sustainability and viability at the heart of our plans.
+Additionally, FoOL's values place financial sustainability and viability at the heart of our plans.
 The venue needs to be self-sustaining whilst simultaneously being affordable for users - hence our desire to provide a variety of facilities and activities on the site which shall provide diversified revenue streams.
 It would be irresponsible of us to build the venue unless it can operate succesfully.

 Everyone is well aware of the positive impact of exercise on physical and mental health and the importance of children learning to swim.
 So yes, the community shall be able to come for a swim and take part in other activities.
 Yes, swimmers and triathletes shall be able to train here.
 And yes, the lido shall help address the shortage of swimming lessons in the area.